Bisphenol A

 The health effects of BPA have been the subject of prolonged public and scientific debate.
 BPA is a xenoestrogen, exhibiting hormone-like properties that mimic the effects of estrogen in the body.
 Although the effect is very weak, the pervasiveness of BPA-containing materials raises concerns, as exposure is effectively lifelong.
 Many BPA-containing materials are non-obvious but commonly encountered, and include coatings for the inside of food cans, clothing designs, shop receipts, and dental fillings.
 BPA has been investigated by public health agencies in many countries, as well as by the World Health Organization.

 While normal exposure is below the level currently associated with risk, several jurisdictions have taken steps to reduce exposure on a precautionary basis, in particular by banning BPA from baby bottles.
 There is some evidence that BPA exposure in infants has decreased as a result of this.
 BPA-free plastics have also been introduced, which are manufactured using alternative bisphenols such as bisphenol S and bisphenol F, but there is also controversy around whether these are actually safer.

 History

 Bisphenol A was first reported in 1891 by the Russian chemist Aleksandr Dianin.

 In 1934, workers at I.G.
 Farbenindustrie reported the coupling of BPA and epichlorohydrin.
 Over the following decade, coatings and resins derived from similar materials were described by workers at the companies of DeTrey Freres in Switzerland and DeVoe and Raynolds in the US.
 This early work underpinned the development of epoxy resins, which in turn motivated production of BPA.
 The utilization of BPA further expanded with discoveries at Bayer and General Electric on polycarbonate plastics.
 These plastics first appeared in 1958, being produced by Mobay, General Electric, and Bayer.

-In terms of the endocrine disruption controversy, the British biochemist Edward Charles Dodds tested BPA as an artificial estrogen in the early 1930s.
+The British biochemist Edward Charles Dodds tested BPA as an artificial estrogen in the early 1930s.
 Subsequent work found that it bound to estrogen receptors tens of thousands of times more weakly than estradiol, the major natural female sex hormone.
 Dodds eventually developed a structurally similar compound, diethylstilbestrol (DES), which was used as a synthetic estrogen drug in women and animals until it was banned due to its risk of causing cancer; the ban on use of DES in humans came in 1971 and in animals, in 1979.
 BPA was never used as a drug.